ASTM F963-17 Children’s Product Safety Standard: An Overview

 Flammability

-Some toys must be tested to ensure it is not overly flammable in order to potentially avoid situations when a child plays with them near a heat or flame source.
+Some toys must undergo testing to ensure it is not overly flammable to potentially avoid situations when a child plays with them near a heat or flame source.
 This might include, for instance, plush toys.

-Detailed requirements of specific standards can only be accessed through the purchase of said standards.
-ATSM F963-17 is no different, and it can be purchased online on the ASTM’s website for US$98 as either a hard copy or a downloadable PDF.
+You can only access the detailed requirements of specific standards through the purchase of said standards.
+ATSM F963-23 is no different, and you can purchase it online on the ASTM’s website for USD 113 as either a hard copy or a downloadable PDF.

 ANSI

-ASTM F963-17 is also available on ANSI’s webstore as well.
+ASTM F963-23 is available on ANSI’s webstore as well.
 There, clients can purchase a PDF copy of the standard for the same price as on the ASTM website.

 S&P Global

-S&P Global’s IHS Markit Standards Store offers three options for the purchase of ASTM F963-17:
+S&P Global’s IHS Accuris Standards Store offers three options for the purchase of ASTM F963-23:

-• A downloadable PDF copy for US$ 98
+• A downloadable PDF copy for USD 113

-Ensuring compliance with ASTM F963-17 takes more than sending samples to a lab and hoping for the best.
-Instead, the compliance process starts at a product design stage, which in turn requires that you or your design team can practically implement the technical safety aspects of ASTM F963-17 into your product design.
+Ensuring compliance with ASTM F963-23 takes more than sending samples to a lab and hoping for the best.
+Instead, the compliance process starts at a product design stage, which in turn requires that you or your design team can practically implement the technical safety aspects of ASTM F963-23 into your product design.

 1. Identify relevant parts

-Only some of the aspects covered by ASTM F963-17 might apply to a specific product.
+Only some of the aspects covered by ASTM F963-23 might apply to a specific product.
 For example, electrical safety requirements only apply to products that include electrical or electronic components.

-Thus, it is important to first identify what parts of the standard apply to your products.
-This is especially true for non-toys children’s products, for which the standard might only cover some safety aspects (e.g. pacifiers).
+Thus, it is important to identify what parts of the standard apply to your products.
+This is especially true for non-toy children’s products, for which the standard might only cover some safety aspects (e.g., pacifiers).

-Additionally, though the standard might cover topics like product flammability and chemical safety, it may not cover other aspects like labeling, performance, and more.
+Additionally, the standard might cover topics like product flammability and chemical safety, but it may not cover other aspects like labeling, performance, and more.

 Further, the parts covering mechanical and physical properties can have a direct impact on the actual design of your product.